-If you’re selling on other platforms, I highly suggest letting yourself get lost in a YouTube rabbit hole.
+I highly suggest letting yourself get lost in a YouTube rabbit hole.
 There is so much valuable and free information on YouTube covering SEO strategies for almost every selling platform you could possibly be working with.

 Once you dive into SEO, you’ll realize that your competition becomes really important.
 SEO aside, knowing your competition is extremely important for selling your mixed media art.

 2. Know and Understand Your Competition on Your Selling Platform